anviks/better-ois-navigation/README.md

 # Better Navigation for TalTech and TLÜ ÕIS

-This Chrome extension enables a better navigation experience on the study information systems (ÕIS) of TalTech and TLÜ universities.
+This Chrome extension enables a better navigation experience for the study information systems (ÕIS) of Tallinn University of Technology (TalTech) and Tallinn University (TLÜ).
 By default, the links in these systems cannot be opened in a new tab because they rely on JavaScript functions in their href attributes.
 This extension makes it possible to open those links in new tabs, improving usability.